ragibasif/xdsa/README.md

 # xdsa

-XDSA contains a collection of data structures and algorithms implemented in C.
+A collection of data structures and algorithms implemented in C for **_educational purposes only_**.
 It's written in standard C (C99) and uses GNU Make for building.

-The goal of this project is to implement data structures and algorithms from scratch for ***educational purposes only***.
+## Data Structures

 - [x] Dynamic Array
 - [x] Singly Linked List